-The LESA system is a numerical rating system that consists of two separate components:

-- Land Evaluation (LE)
+The LESA system is a numerical rating system that consists of two separate components: Land Evaluation (LE) and Site Assessment (SA).

 The LE portion of LESA is based on the soils properties of a subject site.
-Based on the soils properties of a subject site, a single LE score is calculated, with a maximum LE score of 100 points possible.
+A single LE score is calculated, with a maximum LE score of 100 points possible.

-- Site Assessment (SA)